inokawa/rich-textarea/README.md

 ## Overview

-Sometimes we need rich text editor in web.
+Sometimes we need customized text editor in web.
 However creating it with [raw contenteditable is so hard](https://github.com/grammarly/contenteditable) and editor frameworks are usually too heavy...
 Maybe all you really need is just a textarea with highlighting?

 This library is a simple native [textarea](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea) but has a function to style texts with regex or other tokenizers.
 Not just highlighting texts like similar libraries, this library also supports colorizing, decorating and much more.